Argumentation for Explainable and Globally Contestable Decision Support with LLMs: Experiments

-We use three key metrics to compare the performance of the different methods.
+\paragraph{Metrics} We use three key metrics to compare the performance of the different methods.
 The label match rate (LMR) indicates the share of the absolute treatment recommendation scores matching their labels, with the ``recommended'' label considered to be matching for scores between $0.5$ and $1.0$, the ``maybe recommended'' label matching scores between $0.25$ and $0.75$ and the ``not recommended'' label matching scores between $0.0$ and $0.5$.
+Note that the used score intervals intentionally overlap in order to reflect inherent uncertainty associated with decision-making in medicine.
+This design choice is also intended to reduce the sensitivity of the metrics to the precise score scales used by different methods.
 Since the recommendation scores are intended to be helpful in ranking potential treatments from the most to least suitable, we also report the normalised discounted cumulative gain (NDCG) metric \citep{jarvelin-2002-ndcg}.
-NDCG indicates the level of agreement between the ground-truth ranking (starting from the ``recommended'' methods and ending with the ``not recommended'' ones) and the ranking defined by the predicted treatment recommendation scores.
+NDCG indicates the level of agreement between the ground-truth ranking (starting from the ``recommended'' treatments and ending with the ``not recommended'' ones) and the ranking defined by the predicted treatment recommendation scores.
 Finally, we report the total prompt and completion tokens used during the LLM inference for each method.
 These measures include the general QBAF construction for ArgEval but exclude the initial ontology mining, which is shared for all methods.